Skip to content

 1977-04-21

 A promotional film of the title song for Roger’s solo album One Of The Boys is shot this day and the next around West London, directed by Tony Klinger.
 Roger plays a Teddy Boy, a Hell’s Angel, a skinhead, and a punk rocker.
-It is shown that summer in the U.S. before certain shows of… Read More »1977-04-21
+It is shown that summer in the U.S. before certain showings of… Read More »1977-04-21

 1977-04-19